thenexthub/Codira/docs/archive/LangRefNew.rst

   In ambiguous cases users can always opt-out of the trailing closure syntax by using explicit parentheses in the function call.

-.. _langref.decl.func:
+.. _langref.decl.fn:

-``func`` Declarations
+``fn`` Declarations
 ---------------------

 .. code-block:: none

-  // Keywords can be specified in any order. decl-func-head-kw ::= ( 'static' | 'class' )? 'override'? ( 'mutating' | 'nonmutating' )?
+  // Keywords can be specified in any order. decl-fn-head-kw ::= ( 'static' | 'class' )? 'override'? ( 'mutating' | 'nonmutating' )?

-  decl-func        ::= attribute-list decl-func-head-kw? 'func' any-identifier generic-params? func-signature brace-item-list?
+  decl-fn        ::= attribute-list decl-fn-head-kw? 'fn' any-identifier generic-params? fn-signature brace-item-list?

-``func`` is a declaration for a function.
+``fn`` is a declaration for a function.
 The argument list and optional return value are specified by the type production of the function, and the body is either a brace expression or elided.
 Like all other declarations, functions are can have attributes.